 If social desirability bias and/or risk to respondents are not concerns: then use attitudinal measures with these qualities

 High-quality measures share two main characteristics; they are valid and reliable.
 A valid measure measures the underlying concept it is intended to capture.
-A reliable measure consistently produces the same estimates.
+A reliable measure produces the same measurements when a given quantity is assessed repeatedly.

 Experiments should be “replicable” in the sense that other scientists could run the same experiment in the same context and get the same results.
 Having a survey with valid and reliable measures is essential to making this possible.